Best Luxury Hotels by Machu Picchu!

 2. Inkaterra El Mapi Hotel, $220+/night

-Next up is where we just stayed last month, & also an Inkaterra property: the Inkaterra El Mapi Hotel.
-The location here is perfect, as it’s set right in the center of Aguas Calientes, a few blocks from the train station.
-El Mapi is a calm, chic oasis in the midst of the hustle & bustle that is Aguas Calientes.
+Next up is where we just stayed last month, another Inkaterra property: their Inkaterra El Mapi Hotel.
+The location is perfect, as it’s set right in the center of Aguas Calientes, a few blocks from the train station.
+This is a calm, chic oasis in the midst of the hustle that is Aguas Calientes.
 Walking through town, tired from our journey, we walked right by El Mapi & saw its gorgeous bar & restaurant.
 Not realizing it was our hotel, we said, “I wish we were staying here!”
-Luckily for us, we were.Â

 Food at El Mapi’s restaurant is AMAZING!!!
-Our dinner was one of the best we had in Peru, with their traditional dish called “Lomo saltado.”
-Rooms are simple but chic, with inspiring quotes on the wall.
-Our suite had three separate areas: bedroom, large bathroom, & a cozy living room/sitting area.
-All areas could be partitioned off from one another, for privacy, with views towards the mountains surrounding Machu Picchu.
-Stunning.
-Rooms that aren’t suites are slightly on the small side, but make up for it with tasteful amenities.Â
+Our dinner was one of the best we had in Peru, with their traditional dish called “Lomo Saltado.”
+Rooms are large & tastefully decorated, with inspiring quotes written on the wall.
+Our suite had three separate areas: a bedroom, large bathroom, & cozy living room/sitting area.
+All could be partitioned off from one another for privacy, with incredible views towards the mountains surrounding Machu Picchu.

-If you have a chance, also check out their spa, which is bathed in wood & has soaring views out towards the mountains.
-Having a massage, sauna, & hot tub with these views after hiking Machu Picchu is the ultimate reward.Â
+If you have a chance, also check out their spa, which is bathed in wood & has soaring views of the mountains.
+Having a massage, sauna, & hot tub with these views after hiking Machu Picchu is the ultimate reward.

 Check prices for the Inkaterra El Mapi here.